actions/actions-runner-controller/README.md

 See ["activity types"](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request) for the list of valid values for `scaleUpTriggers[].githubEvent.pullRequest.types`.

 ###### Example 3: Scale on each `workflow_job` event

-> This feature depends on an unreleased GitHub feature

 ```yaml
 kind: RunnerDeployment